operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 grafana-service            ClusterIP   10.109.139.18   <none>        3000/TCP         5m53s
 ```

-Port value of "grafana" Service NodePort is : 30101
+Port value of "grafana" Service of TYPE NodePort is : 30101

 We can access the Grafana dashboard on the nodePort : 30101 using below url: